Everything You Need to Know about Using a Tether with Your Carseat

 |Toyota/Lexus||Partnered with SafetyBeltSafe USA; apply through SafetyBeltSafe USA|

-So your dh went and bought that big ol’ Hummer back when they first came out because he thought they looked cool and he for sure was going to use it hunting.
+So your dh went and bought a used Hummer because he thought they looked cool and he for sure was going to use it hunting.
 Turns out it sits around a lot because of the gas mileage, but every now and then he likes to take the kids in it.
 You go out to look for the tether anchors but can’t find any.
 You must be blind—it’s a 2003 vehicle, it’s supposed to have tether anchors, right?
 Nope, it’s exempted because it weighs more than 8,500 lbs.
 Fortunately most vehicle manufacturers do put tether anchors in large vehicles because they are such a valuable safety feature.
 After your dh sells the Hummer, he wants to buy a convertible BMW.
 Sigh.
 Stop him now!
 Convertibles are exempt too ;).

 Federal standards (FMVSS 225 for you research types) require tether anchors in at least 2 positions to go with the lower anchors aka LATCH (the T stands for Tether—now you can be smart in front of all your friends!), 3 if there are 3 rear seating positions.
-Larger vehicles, like minivans, may have more, but they aren’t required (buyer beware!).
+Larger vehicles, like minivans and 3-row SUVs, may have more, but they aren’t required (buyer beware!).
 Tether anchors can be found just about anywhere.
 They can be in the ceiling of a wagon or SUV, in the back ledge of a sedan, in a back wall of a wagon, SUV, or van, in the cargo area, on the back of the vehicle seat, or under the vehicle seat.
-Some tether anchors are clearly marked with the tether anchor symbol and others look like cargo loops.
-In some trucks, the tether is run through a fabric loop behind the seat to another loop behind the center seating position.

 OK, you’ve convinced me.
-How do I do it?
+How do I tether my carseat?

 Another thing your vehicle manual can help you with is how the tether should be in relation to the vehicle head restraint.
 Some manuals specify that the tether should go over the top of the vehicle head restraints, others specify it should go under, and perhaps yours specifies that the head restraints should be removed.
 What if your carseat has a dual-strap tether, found on Britax carseats?
 Read both the carseat manual and the vehicle manual!
 You may not be able to fit the tether in between the posts of the vehicle head restraint and your question may be answered for you.